 General Weaver also issued the following orders to the tank battalions around this time, “Tanks will execute maximum delay, staying in position and firing at visible enemy until further delay will jeopardize withdrawal.
 If a tank is immobilized, it will be fought until the close approach of the enemy, then destroyed; the crew previously taking positions outside and continuing to fight with the salvaged and personal weapons.
 Considerations of personal safety and expediency will not interfere with accomplishing the greatest possible delay.”

 On January 28, the tank battalions were given the job of guarding the beaches so that the Japanese couldn’t land troops.
 The 194th guarded the coastline against Japanese landings from Limay to Cabcaban.
 During the day, the tanks hid under the jungle canopy.
 At night they were pulled out onto the beaches.
 The battalion’s half-tracks had the job of patrolling the roads.
 At all times, the tanks were in contact with on-shore and off-shore patrols.

-It is known that the Morgan’s parents received a letter, written in pencil on a medical department form with the heading of “Progress Notes” was written by him and his brother, Edward, and dated February 11, 1942, P.I.
+It is known that Morgan’s parents received a letter, written in pencil on a medical department form with the heading of “Progress Notes” which was written by him and his brother, Edward, and dated February 11, 1942, P.I.
 Edward started the letter.